raviq/compsoc/README.md

 ## Testing the utility of your rules against the API with cURL or Python

-Here is a call with curl, using a simple function, as well as profile-defining data:
+Here is a call with cURL, using a simple function, as well as profile-defining data:

 ```shell
 curl -X POST "https://api.algocratic.org/execute_rule" \
      -H "Content-Type: application/json" \